Eurovision Song Contest 1970

-The winner of the competition was with the song "All Kinds of Everything", performed by Dana, and written by Derry Lindsay and Jackie Smith.
+The winner was with the song "All Kinds of Everything", performed by Dana, and written by Derry Lindsay and Jackie Smith.
 This was Ireland's first of their eventual record seven victories in the contest.
-The finished in second place for the seventh time, while ended up in third place – the best result for the country at the time.
+The finished in second place for a record-extending seventh time, while ended up in third place – the best result for the country at the time.
 This was also the only time that received nul points.